MicrosoftDocs/ATADocs/ATADocs/DeployUse/modifying-ata-config-centerip.md

 ---
 # required metadata

-title: Change ATA configuration - ATA Center IP address | Microsoft ATA
+title: Change ATA configuration - ATA Center IP address | Microsoft Docs
 description: Describes how to change the IP address, port, or certificate of your ATA Center.
 keywords:
 author: rkarlin